ixtenu/acmerc/links.md

   compile-time color themes with a suckless-style config.h and CUA-style keyboard shortcuts.
 Note that is not a full fork of plan9port; it only includes the files for Acme.
+- [japanoise/acme2k](https://github.com/japanoise/acme2k): fork of the above,
+  rebased on upstream plan9port and with a different color scheme.
 - [karahobny/plan9port](https://github.com/karahobny/plan9port): implements CUA
   key bindings and cursor movement with the up/down keys.
 - [lmumar/plan9port](https://github.com/lmumar/plan9port): implements CUA